ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 !!! warning
     At the end of a successful run these log files are archived to the `archive` directory and will no longer be found in the _control_ directory.
 If they remain in the _control_ directory after the PBS job for a run has completed it means the run has failed.

-### Model Live Diagnostics

-ACCESS-NRI developed the [Model Live Diagnostics](/model_evaluation/evaluation_on_gadi/model_live_diagnostics) framework to check, monitor, visualise, and evaluate model behaviour and progress of ACCESS models currently running on _Gadi_.<br>
-For a complete documentation on how to use this framework, check the [Model Diagnostics documentation](https://med-live-diagnostics.readthedocs.io/en/latest/index.html).

 ### Trouble-shooting

 If _payu_ doesn't run correctly for some reason, a good first step is to run the following command from within the _control_ directory: